rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 <!-- ======================================================================= -->
 # Abstract, atomic and complex values

-( The intention behind introducing "values" and their "representatives" is to move past thinking in terms of concrete values like numbers, strings, etc. )
+The intention behind introducing "values" and their "representatives" is to move past thinking in terms of specific values like numbers, sequences, etc.

 constant, immutable